Coleus australis

-Coleus australis, synonyms Plectranthus australis and Plectranthus parviflorus, known as little spurflower or cockspur flower, is a shrub, occurring in Hawaii, Polynesia and Australia.
+Coleus australis, synonyms Plectranthus australis and Plectranthus parviflorus, known as little spurflower or cockspur flower, is a shrub, occurring in Polynesia and Australia.
 Non aromatic, between 10 and 70 cm high.
 The habitat is shady moist areas, including eucalyptus forest and rainforest.
 A widespread species, in rocky areas and beside streams.
 Attractive blue and white flowers may occur throughout the year.